The Target Polish: A New Approach to Outlier-Resistant Non-Negative Matrix Factorization: Results

 \subsection{Performance Metrics}

 The \textit{Relative Reconstruction Error (RRE)}, defined as the ratio of root squared error to root sum of squares, was computed.
 Importantly, this computation uses the original—uncorrupted—matrix for error assessment.
-Given that each dataset includes variations in lighting and facial expressions for each individual, the performance in identifying the individual corresponding to a specific facial image (represented as a column of \(X\) was evaluated using the following metrics: \begin{itemize} \item \textit{Accuracy (ACC)}—the proportion of correct predictions relative to the total predictions made. \item \textit{Normalized Mutual Information (NMI)}—a measure of similarity between two clustering assignments. \end{itemize} It should be noted that ACC and NMI do not inherently designate one clustering assignment as the gold standard.
+Given that each dataset includes variations in lighting and facial expressions for each individual, the performance in identifying the individual corresponding to a specific facial image (represented as a column of \(X\)) was evaluated using the following metrics: \begin{itemize} \item \textit{Accuracy (ACC)}—the proportion of correct predictions relative to the total predictions made. \item \textit{Normalized Mutual Information (NMI)}—a measure of similarity between two clustering assignments. \end{itemize} It should be noted that ACC and NMI do not inherently designate one clustering assignment as the gold standard.

 The evaluation was conducted ten times for each method and type of noise.
 The small number of iterations is due to the poor performance of Weighted NMF.
 Corrupted pixels were randomly reassigned in each simulation.
-The average performance and computational time were then calculated.
+Since the results were very similar across the simulations, only the average performance and computational time are reported.
+We also evaluated standard NMF algorithms using multiplicative updates or Fast-HALS.